celestiaorg/celestia-app-fibre/tools/fibre-load/README.md

 - `--pyroscope-url` - URL of the Pyroscope server used for continuous profiling (disabled when empty)
 - `--pyroscope-trace` - Attach active spans to Pyroscope samples (requires `--pyroscope-url`)
 - `--pyroscope-profile` - Repeat to select custom Pyroscope profile types (defaults to CPU, memory, goroutines, and block profiles)
+- `--instance-id` - Unique instance ID for this fibre-load process (used in metrics filenames when running multiple instances, default: -1 for single instance)

 ### Examples